-In Brazil we offer our support through two projects financed by the German Federal Ministry of Food and Agriculture (BMEL) and the Federal Ministry for Economic Cooperation and Development (BMZ).
+In Brazil we offer our support through one project financed by the Federal Ministry for Economic Cooperation and Development (BMZ).

 The DGRV project in Brazil covers three different topics: cooperatives in rural areas, renewable energy and financial cooperatives.
 In order to reduce regional inequalities, the project operates mainly in northern and north-eastern Brazil.